How to close sales over the phone

 This method is popular in some industries and it is not for everyone – but it does have the big advantage of keeping the call numbers high. (and minimises wasted time!)

-No 8: Eliminate filler words
+No 8: When selling on the phone, eliminate filler words

 (e.g. “Um” and “Ah” and “er” and “mmm-hmm”)